 Natalia is a Projects and Policy Officer at Yfoundations and works with the youth homelessness sector to bring about positive change to the lives of vulnerable young people.

-Natalia holds a psychology degree, a law degree and a postgraduate degree in International Legal Practice.
-She worked for a year in policy and advocacy at a grassroots women’s rights organisation in London, before joining the Yfoundations team after a year travelling around Australia.
+Natalia holds a psychology degree, a law degree and a Master of International Legal Practice.
+She spent a year working in policy and advocacy for a women’s rights organisation in London, before joining the Yfoundations team after a year travelling around Australia.

 Through her work Natalia is committed to human rights, social justice and bringing about long term change to address disadvantage.